Skip to main content

 • Producers (Full License):

-• If you are an egg producer, and you wish to sell eggs from your own flock of 3,000 or more birds plus eggs from other than your own production, off the premises where your flock is located, you are required to obtain a Full Producer-Dealer egg license.
+• If you are an egg producer, and you wish to sell eggs from your own flock plus eggs from other than your own production, off the premises where your flock is located, you are required to obtain a Full Producer-Dealer egg license.
 Wholesale and retail sales of eggs must meet all requirements found in the Illinois Egg & Egg Products Act.

 • Grading Stations: